Choose another lake

 Average | The Bluegill population is dominated by fish in the 3–6-inch range.
 Size distribution of the Bluegill population has been moving toward larger fish with increased aquatic vegetation treatments. | |

-Poor | Black and White crappie are both present in Johnson Sauk Trail.
+Poor | Black and White Crappie are both present in Johnson Sauk Trail.
 White Crappie are the dominate species.
-Quality fish can be found for both species but in very low density.
+Quality fish can be found for both species, but in very low density.
 Most fish will be less than 8 inches.
-The lake has not size or creel limits on this species and they will need harvest to improve the fishery. | |
+The lake has no size or creel limits on this species. and they do need to be harvested to improve the fishery. | |

-Very Good | The Largemouth bass population continues to have a good population structure that will provide for quality fishing with a chance for a trophy size class fish.
-Numbers of 15–20-inch fish have been steady and average 6fish per hr. | |
+Very Good | The Largemouth Bass population continues to have a good population structure that will provide for quality fishing with a chance for a trophy size class fish.
+Numbers of 15—20-inch fish have been steady. | |

 Excellent | Muskie are stocked every third year.
 Fish in the 33-38 inch range will be the dominate size class.
-Fish above 42 do show up regularly in samples. | |
+Fish above 42" do show up regularly in samples. | |

 Location: Johnson Sauk Trail Lake is located in Henry County 5 miles north of Kewane off Illinois Route 78.